MacLemon/CongressChecklist/README.md

 	- Charger
 	- Memory cards (CF, SD, SDHC, xD, memory stick, etc.)
 		- freshly formatted
+        - with an OWNER.txt file, so people know how to contact you in case of lost+found.
 	- Card reader to import pictures (if your laptop doesn't have a matching built-in card reader)
+        - the necessary cable/adapter to connect that Card reader.
 	- Camera bag
 	- Camera strap
 	- Lenses with lens caps
 	- Lens cleaning cloth
 	- External Flash
+        - Batteries, Battery Pack
+        - Charger for those as well
-- Tripod
+- Tripod or Monopod

 #### Talk gear
 - Monitor adapters (VGA, DVI, HDMI, mini Displayport/Displayport, USB-C; especially for the Mac users and those with other fancy slim laptops. ;-) ), you may need them for your presentation or lightning talk.
 - Remote control for your presentation / lightning talk (also check the batteries in the remote), dont' forget the USB dongle if your remote requires one
-- Infrared, Bluetooth or radio remote (for presentations)
+- Infrared, Bluetooth or radio remote (for presentations) and also check their batteries

 #### CCC
 - [r0cket][4], fully charged (needs a micro USB cable for charging/programming)